CRM: A definition

 Talk to customers who have closed in the last three to six months.
 Ask them what they found most valuable during their communications with you.
 Find out what they didn’t find of value.

 Customer interviews and surveys can shine a light on high-impact processes.
 These are the areas to be automated and optimized.
+This insight can then help improve customer satisfaction by identifying gaps in your support communication.

 The role of CRM technology